Stephen Kalinich: Biography

 Kalinich was born in Endicott, New York.
 He drifted from the East Coast to California in the mid-1960s, transferring from Syracuse University's Harpur College (now Binghamton University) to UCLA.
 At Syracuse, he was friends with singer-songwriter Felix Cavaliere, and they both were in the Sigma Phi Epsilon fraternity.

 Immersing himself in the anti-war movement, he began working the LA scene as a poet and performer, appearing at venues such as The Troubadour (Los Angeles).
 At an early age, he began writing poems and articles about World Peace.
 He has said, "Very early I wanted to be an influence for peace and good in the world."

-An album, Leaves of Grass, co-written with Kalinich's early collaborator Mark Buckingham, was recorded in 1966 but radio stations would not play it, wrongly assuming it was about marijuana.
+The track Leaves of Grass, co-written with Kalinich's early collaborator Mark Buckingham, was recorded in 1966.
+Radio stations would not play it, wrongly assuming it was about marijuana.
 At the time, Kalinich was studying and working at a gas station.
 As the hippie movement snowballed, the Doors and Love were exposing the dark underbelly of the 1960s dream.
 Kalinich's poetry rests on that pivot point.